freeflowuniverse/crystallib/manual/3script/3script_example.md

 # Action files

-3script is normally put in a markdown file.
+heroscript is normally put in a markdown file.

 ### Example